Zulko/vapory/README.rst

 ----------------

 In Vapory you create a scene, and then render it: ::

+    from vapory import *

     scene = Scene( camera = mycamera , # a Camera object
                objects= [light, sphere], # POV-Ray objects (items, lights) atmospheric = [fog], # Light-interacting objects
                included = ["colors.inc"]) # headers that POV-Ray may need

     scene.render("my_scene.png", # output to a PNG image file width = 300, height=200, # in pixels.
 Determines the camera ratio.
       antialiasing = 0.01 # The nearer from zero, the more precise the image. quality=1) # quality=1 => no shadow/reflection, quality=10 is 'normal'

     # passing 'ipython' as argument at the end of an IPython Notebook cell
     # will display the picture in the IPython notebook.
     scene.render('ipython', width=300, height=500)

     # passing no 'file' arguments returns the rendered image as a RGB numpy array
     image = scene.render(width=300, height=500)

 Objects are defined by passing a list of arguments: ::

     camera = Camera( 'location', [0,2,-3], 'look_at', [0,1,2] )

 Keep in mind that this snippet will later be transformed into POV-Ray code by converting each argument to a string and placing them on different lines, to make a valid POV-Ray code ::

     camera {
         location
         <0,1,0>